itz4blitz/Registration-Page/README.md

 # Background Information

-This project was created to demonstrate the ability to design a webpage using HTML, CSS, and Bootstrap that had a business focus.
-Having worked for in IT for several years, I wanted to create a website template for an IT Managed Service Provider.
+This project was created to demonstrate the ability to create a webpage from a reference image.

 # Static Registration Page